ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

   * In the first box "CI_BRANCH_TO_TEST" enter your feature branch name
   * Hit the ``build`` button

+* If your use case require to run code coverage:

+  * Go to ci.ros2.org
+  * Log in (top right corner)
+  * Click on the ``ci_linux_coverage`` job
+  * Click "Build with Parameters" (left column)
+  * Check instructions to provide parameters to the coverage run detailed at the end of this document
+  * Hit the ``build`` button
+  * At the end of the document there are instructions about how to interpret the result of report

 * If built without warnings, errors and test failures, post the links of your jobs on your PR or high level ticket aggregating all your PRs (see example `here <https://github.com/ros2/rcl/pull/106#issuecomment-271119200>`__)

   * Note that the markdown for these badges is in the console output of the ``ci_launcher`` job